pyca/cryptography/docs/hazmat/primitives/asymmetric/dsa.rst

         continue to use DSA despite the wider cryptographic community's `ongoing protestations`_.

-    Generate DSA parameters using the provided ``backend``.
+    Generate DSA parameters.

-    :param int key_size: The length of :attr:`~DSAParameterNumbers.q`.
+    :param int key_size: The length of :attr:`~DSAParameterNumbers.p`.
 It should be either 1024, 2048, 3072, or 4096.
 For keys generated in 2015
         this should be `at least 2048`_ (See page 41).

-    :param backend: An optional instance of
-        :class:`~cryptography.hazmat.backends.interfaces.DSABackend`.

     :return: An instance of
         :class:`~cryptography.hazmat.primitives.asymmetric.dsa.DSAParameters`.

-    :raises cryptography.exceptions.UnsupportedAlgorithm: This is raised if
-        the provided ``backend`` does not implement
-        :class:`~cryptography.hazmat.backends.interfaces.DSABackend`

 Signing
 ~~~~~~~